-To avoid this, Mrs. CBB and I created a projected expenses budget to save a bit each month.
+Mrs. CBB and I created a projected expenses budget to save a bit each month to avoid this.

 By doing so, we are not using credit or tapping into our emergency savings fund.

-One of the hardest parts of saving up is motivating yourself to wait, which can seem like forever.
+One of the most complex parts of saving up is motivating yourself to wait, which can seem like forever.

-Of course, that depends on the price of the purchase and your debt to income ratio.
+Of course, that depends on the purchase price and your debt-to-income ratio.

 What if it’s not on sale by the time I’ve saved up the money to pay cash?

-That is an excellent question and perhaps one you’ve used to manipulate your mind into swiping the credit card.
+That is an excellent question, perhaps one you’ve used to manipulate your mind into swiping the credit card.

-What do you think happens when you don’t pay that awesome deal you put on credit when the bill arrives?
+What do you think happens when you don’t pay that excellent deal you put on credit when the bill arrives?

-If you answered it would cost you more month after month because of interest charges, you’re right.
+You’re right.
+If you answered, it would cost you more month after month because of interest charges.

-So you see, although the deal seems outstanding, you’ll end up paying the regular price or even more.
+So you see, although the deal seems outstanding, you’ll pay the regular price or even more.